ulel/dotvim/README.md

 # My vimrc

-My previous vim configuration was full of settings and plugins that I did not even remember why I had them or what they were for.
-So I have decided to start a new one from scratch and add things as I feel something is missing or when something doesn't behave as I want.
+My previous vim configuration was full of settings and plugins that I didn't even remember why I had them.
+So I decided to start a new one from scratch and add things as I feel something is missing or when something doesn't behave as I want.

-The configuration is supposed to work on both Linux and for GVim running from an external hard drive on a Windows machine, but I haven't Windows compatibility completely yet.
+The configuration is supposed to work on both Linux and for GVim running from an external hard drive on a Windows machine, but I haven't checked Windows compatibility completely yet.

 I use [Vundle] for managing my plugins and the setup with separate